Spider-Man (2002 film): Casting

 Stan Lee was interested in playing J. Jonah Jameson, but the filmmakers felt he was too old to convincingly play the part.
 Lee was supportive of the eventual casting of J.K.
 Simmons, feeling that Simmons gave a better performance than he could have achieved.
-Hugh Jackman was intended to have a cameo as the X-Men film series character Logan/Wolverine, but the appearance was scrapped after the production team realized they did not have the character's costume.
+Hugh Jackman was supposed to have a cameo as the X-Men film series character Wolverine, but the appearance was scrapped after the production team realized they did not have the Wolverine costume.

 Design

-The original animatronic headgear for the Green Goblin was created by Amalgamated Dynamics.

-The Green Goblin's original headgear was an animatronic mask created by Amalgamated Dynamics.
-Dafoe described it as a "Halloween mask" and "kind of silly-looking".
-The designers then created a helmet that Dafoe termed "very angular, very modern ... more like an armor."
-Dafoe also wanted the costume to be flexible enough to allow him to do splits.
+The first version of the Green Goblin's headgear was an animatronic mask created by Amalgamated Dynamics.
+Dafoe described it as a "silly looking" Halloween mask.
+The second version was a helmet that Dafoe termed "very angular, very modern ... more like an armor."
+Dafoe wanted the costume to be flexible enough to allow him to do the splits.

-To create Spider-Man's costume, Maguire was fitted for the skintight suit, being covered with layers of substance to create the suit's shape.
-One concept that costume designer James Acheson became fond of was the idea of having a red emblem over a black costume.
-Another, which would eventually lead to the final product, featured an enlarged logo on the chest and red stripes going down the sides of the legs.
-In early development, Acheson experimented with a potential helmet-like design for the suit, which was then scrapped.
-It was designed as a single piece, including the mask.
-A hard shell was worn underneath the mask to make the shape of the head look better and to keep the mask tight while keeping the wearer comfortable.
-For scenes in which Spider-Man would take his mask off, there was an alternate suit where the mask was a separate piece.
-The webbing, which accented the costume, was cut by computer.
-The mask eye lenses were designed to have a mirror look.
+The Spider-Man suit worn by Maguire took six months to create.
+It was one piece, including the mask and boots.
+The eye lenses were hand-sculpted by Hans Moritz, who had created the visor for the character Cyclops in X-Men (2000).
+An alternate suit with a detachable mask was used for scenes in which Spider-Man takes his mask off.
+(Note: Attributed to multiple references:)

-For the spider that gives Peter his abilities, Raimi selected the Steatoda grossa, which was painted with red and blue makeup.
+A Steatoda grossa spider was used for the genetically-modified spider that bites Peter and gives him his abilities.
+It was painted with red and blue makeup.

 Filming

-With Spider-Man cast, filming was set to begin in November 2000 in New York City and on Sony soundstages.
-The film's release was scheduled for November 2, 2001, but was postponed to May 3, 2002, due to an extended post-production schedule.